schmidt-software/KeenWrite/USAGE.md

 Diary of Anne Frank
 ```

-The key name is inserted into the document.
+The variable name is inserted into the document and the preview pane shows the variable's value.